Frequently Asked Questions (FAQs)

 The power requirements for the WeighStation™ Track Scale are as follows:

-The Digital Display (WS-21D) Track Scale requires 7 to 9 Volts AC or 9 to 12 Volts DC, and will draw up to 250 mA.
+The Digital Display (WS-22, WS-21D) Track Scale requires 7 to 9 Volts AC or 9 to 12 Volts DC, and will draw up to 250 mA.

 The Meter Display (WS-21M) Track Scale requires 7 to 9 Volts AC or 9 to 12 Volts DC, and will draw up to 50 mA.

-You will need to provide a power source of the correct type (AC or DC) and voltage, with at least the current capacity shown.
-For example, the Radio Shack 9V/300mA AC Adapter (#273-314) works well for either Track Scale as it provides the correct voltage and more current (300 mA) than either scale requires.
+You will need to provide a power source of the correct type (AC or DC) and voltage, with at least the current capacity above.
+For example, the Radio Shack Universal AC Adapter (#273-1121) works well.
 Simply clip off the modular connector plug and separate and strip the wires.
+You will need to adjust it to 9 VDC before connecting it.

 Warning: Do not exceed 9 Volts AC or 12 Volts DC as this will damage the Track Scale circuit board.

-3. Does the WeighStation™ Track Scale really weigh model railroad railcars?
+2. Does the WeighStation™ Track Scale really weigh model railroad railcars?

 No. This product simulates weighing for model railroad operations, and does not provide the true weight of rail cars.

-4. Does the WeighStation™ Track Scale have a digital output connection (USB, RS232, etc.) for printing waybills?
+3. Does the WeighStation™ Track Scale have a digital output connection (USB, RS232, etc.) for printing waybills?

 In support of pencil and paper, our website has ideas for adding weight to traditional 4-cycle car cards.
-The more prototypical waybills that others are starting to discuss in the hobby press have weighing information fields already built in.

-5. When weighing a string of freight cars, my WeighStation™ Track Scale will not ramp down to zero between cars.
+4. When weighing a string of freight cars, my WeighStation™ Track Scale will not ramp down to zero between cars.
 What do I need to do?

 The NightScope™ Infrared Detector should catch the space between cars and trigger the WeighStation™ Track Scale for each car.
 The Infrared Detector is fairly powerful, as it has to work at awkward angles in very short spaces, especially in N Scale.
 We have seen it detect couplers between cars, and that may be what you are experiencing.